 Phulkharka is a remote, mountainous area in Dhading Province ,Nepal.
 It takes 10 hours t by 4×4 vehicle from Kathmandu, mainly on dirt tracks or it can be walked from Kathmandu in about 5 days

-The schools are staffed by enthusiastic and dedicated teachers who are working under extremely difficult conditions, some of whom have received no teacher training.
+The schools are staffed by teachers who are working under extremely difficult conditions, some of whom have received no teacher training.
 Some of the teachers are employed by the Nepal Government and some are paid by the local communities.
 The communities are all very supportive of the schools, realising the importance of the education of today’s children for the future of their valley.

 The main problems facing the schools are quite varied but include no electricity, leaking roofs, crumbling walls, no water, no toilets, poor classroom furniture and very few teaching resources, including text books, science equipment, PE equipment etc..